ytgov/feedback-as-a-service-form/README.md

 ## INTRODUCTION

 The Remote Feedback Form module generates a form adhering to YG guidelines.
-This webform is designed to connect to an external API, facilitating the transmission of emails to the respective departments through an API integration.
+This webform is designed to connect to an external API, facilitating the transmission of emails to the respective departments through API integration.

 The primary purpose of this module is to:

-- **Build/Publish: ** Create a generic feedback form.
+- ****Build/Publish**:  Create a generic feedback form.
-- **Collect**Gather all comments and transmit them to an API.
+- **Collect**: Gather all comments and transmit them to an API.

 Goals: